timmolderez/classy-structs/README.md

 * It implies that all fields are public.
 * The syntax for [accessing and updating fields](https://elixir-lang.org/getting-started/structs.html#accessing-and-updating-structs) is reused.

-Just to show how close classes are to structs, the `Rectangle` example expands to:
+Just to show how close classes are to structs, the `Rectangle` example actually expands to:

 ```Elixir
   defmodule Rectangle do